The Aristotelian Corpus

 (In Raphael's The School of Athens (part of which is depicted above), Plato is shown as pointing to a "higher" reality.
 Aristotle, in turn, is shown as countering this emphasis.
 He brings Platonism down from the heavens.
 He accepts what he regards as the central parts of Platonism, but he tries to eliminate what he regards as its excesses and outright mistakes.)

 The Existence of Natural Bodies

-Aristotle conceives of second philosophy as the study of a certain kind of "being" or existence.
+Aristotle conceives of physics as the study of a certain kind of "being" or existence.
 This existence is the kind distinctive of natural bodies.
 Aristotle thinks that natural bodies possess a certain existence that distinguishes them as natural bodies.
 He understands this existence in terms of forms, but Aristotle conceives of forms differently from Plato.
 Aristotle conceives of the forms of natural bodies as particular objects.
 In the Metaphysics, as will become clearer later in the course, Aristotle thinks there are no general objects and perhaps that nothing general exists at all.